evoila/osb-checker-kotlin/docs/AuthenticationTests.md

 # Authentication

-Runs a all requests without a user and password, a wrong username and a wrong password.
-It checks if service broker replies with HttpStatus 401 unauthorized.
+Runs all requests without a user and password, a wrong username and a wrong password.
+It checks if the service broker replies with HttpStatus 401 unauthorized.

 ## Example Output